Aberdeen Township, New Jersey: Education

-Matawan Regional High School (1,112; 9–12).
+Matawan Regional High School with 1,154 students in grades 9–12.
 The MARSD Central Offices are located at 1 Crest Way, in Aberdeen.
 Seats on the district's nine-member board of education are allocated based on the population of the constituent municipalities, with six assigned to Aberdeen Township.

-The township is home to the Yeshiva Gedolah of Cliffwood.
+The township is home to the Yeshiva Gedolah of Cliffwood, which is listed as a higher education institution by the New Jersey Office of the Secretary of Higher Education.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 65.76 mi of roadways, of which 55.74 mi were maintained by the municipality, 5.35 mi by Monmouth County, 2.69 mi by the New Jersey Department of Transportation and 1.98 mi by the New Jersey Turnpike Authority.

 The Garden State Parkway is the largest highway in Aberdeen, with exit 118 in the township.
 Route 34 passes through in the southern area of the township, while Route 35 runs through the northern area.

 Public transportation

-NJ Transit provides bus transportation between the township and the Port Authority Bus Terminal in Midtown Manhattan on the 133 route and service on the 817 route.
+NJ Transit provides bus transportation between the township and the Port Authority Bus Terminal in Midtown Manhattan via the 133, which also stops in Old Bridge and Matawan, and the 135, which also stops in Freehold, Marlboro, and Matawan.
+Additionally, the 817 route, which operates between Middletown and Perth Amboy, also stops in Keansburg, Hazlet, Union Beach, Keyport, Old Bridge, and South Amboy.